 There’s even this hidden feature that transforms the Glyph Interface into a music visualizer.
 But even as someone who has a habit of placing the phone face down, the Glyph lights didn’t make much of a difference in how I interact with notifications on the Nothing Phone 1.

-The ability to set custom patterns or sound to certain contact or apps sure sounds interesting at first, but I found having to memorize those customizations a bit tedious.
+The ability to set custom patterns or sounds to certain contact or apps sure sounds interesting at first, but I found having to memorize those customizations a bit tedious.
 And counter-intuitive too.

 Behind all the flashy lights and see-through design is also a well-made smartphone.
 The Nothing Phone 1 feels solid to hold, but it’s also quite wide for my small hands.
-Almost as wide as the iPhone 13 Pro Max!
-Having used the Pixel 6a not too long ago, this is a pretty big leap as far as hands-on comfort is concerned.
+Almost as wide as the iPhone 14 Pro Max (review)!
+Having used the Google Pixel 6a (review) and Samsung Galaxy S23 (review) not too long ago, this is a pretty big leap as far as hands-on comfort is concerned.

 And looking at its flat aluminum frames with rounded edges and flush buttons, it’s clear that Nothing was heavily inspired by the latest iPhones when designing the Phone 1 as well.
 The only piece that’s missing here is the alert slider.